How Often Should I Replace My Air Conditioner?

 April 05, 2017

-Central air conditioners are built to last 15–20 years.
-So in a perfect world, you should only have to replace your A/C once every couple of decades.
+According to Energy Star, you should consider replacing your AC when it's over 10 years old.
+So in a perfect world, you should only have to replace your A/C once every 10—maybe 15—years.

 But, as with all mechanical equipment, A/Cs can wear out sooner than their expected lifespan.
 A worn-out A/C could be the result of a system that was installed or sized incorrectly, or because it wasn’t maintained annually.

 So is it time to replace or repair your current A/C?
 You’ll know if you see any of these 4 signs:

 You have high energy bills

 Your home has fluctuating humidity

 Your home’s size has changed